munificent/craftinginterpreters/book/functions.md

 binds the function's parameters.
 When I showed you that code, I glossed over one important point: What is the *parent* of that environment?

-Right now, it is always `globals`, the top level global environment.
+Right now, it is always `globals`, the top-level global environment.
 That way, if an identifier isn't defined inside the function body itself, the interpreter can look outside the function in the global scope to find it.
 In the Fibonacci example, that's how the interpreter is able to look up the recursive call to